Ted Strehlow: Early life and education

-Education and early career

 When Strehlow was 14 years of age his domineering and charismatic father contracted dropsy and the story of the transport of his dying father to a station where medical help was available was recalled in Strehlow's book Journey to Horseshoe Bend.
 The tragic death of his father marked Strehlow for life.
 He left Hermannsburg for secondary schooling at Immanuel College, a boarding school for country boys of German stock, in Adelaide.
-He was top of the State in Latin, Greek and German in his final year Leaving Certificate examinations in 1926, and thus won a government bursary to study at the University of Adelaide.
+He was top of the state in Latin, Greek, and German in his final year Leaving Certificate examinations in 1926, and thus won a government bursary to study at the University of Adelaide.

 At university Strehlow eventually enrolled in a joint honours course in Classics and English, graduating in 1931 with Honours in both.
 (Note: There is a contradiction in the source, since Hill earlier cites a source that has it that: 'His brilliance aside, the pressure of work forced him to relinquish the Honours Classics course to concentrate on English.')